-The Bonds are secured by and payable from fixed, semiannual lease rental payments (the "Lease Rentals") to be paid by the Metropolitan School District of Washington Township (the "School Corporation") directly to U.S. Bank National Association, in Indianapolis, Indiana (the "Trustee") under a Trust Indenture between the Building Corporation and the Trustee dated as of August 1, 2018 (the "Trust Indenture") and a Lease (as defined in this Official Statement) between the School Corporation and the Building Corporation.
-Such Lease Rentals are payable from ad valorem property taxes to be levied against all taxable property within the School Corporation.
+The Bonds are secured by and payable from fixed, semiannual lease rental payments (the "Lease Rentals") to be paid by Salem Community Schools (the "School Corporation") directly to U.S. Bank National Association, in Louisville, Kentucky (the "Trustee") under a Trust Indenture between the Building Corporation and the Trustee dated as of April 1, 2004 (the "Original Indenture"), as supplemented by a First Supplemental Trust Indenture dated as of August 1, 2005 (the "First Supplemental Indenture"), as supplemental Indenture"), as supplemented by a Second Supplemental Trust Indenture dated as of August 1, 2012 (the "Second Supplemental Indenture"), and as supplemented by a Third Supplemental Trust Indenture dated as of December 1, 2018 (the "Third Supplemental Indenture") (collectively, the "Trust Indenture").